HOME

 minefumi

 Thank you for your super fast edition.
-I am happy to learn “ temperature is better than climate in the 4th sentence.
+I am happy to learn “the past perfect” is better like “ noticed that I had come from Osaka.”

 ★★★★★